Now scheduling COVID-19 vaccine appointments for ages 12+

 The Young Adult Partial Hospital Program is designed to meet the specific needs of 18-to-26-years-olds who are struggling with depression, anxiety, or other related mood concerns.
 The program runs Monday through Friday starting at 9:30 a.m. and ending at 2:30 p.m.

 The program’s theoretical framework draws on aspects of cognitive-behavioral therapy (CBT), dialectical behavior therapy (DBT), and acceptance and commitment therapy (ACT).
-The supportive environment empowers young adults to learn how to gain control of their illness and strive to achieve their personal goals.

 Young Adult Partial Program

 345 Blackstone Boulevard

 Providence, RI 02906